tem87/ensf400-lab9-jenkins/README.md

 <p align='center'><img src='images/11-test-result.png' width='600px'></img></p>

-## Add a final deliver stage to your Pipeline
+## Add a final delivery stage to your Pipeline

 Go back to your text editor/IDE and ensure your `Jenkinsfile` is open.